ANTIDARK

 At ANTIDARK, most of our lights with integrated LEDs have a lifespan of 50,000 hours.

 In addition to saving money on your electricity bill due to lower energy consumption, you can also reduce both the cost and hassle of ongoing replacement.
-Over time, these savings in both purchase price and electricity can be significant, making LED lighting a financially sound investment.

 If you buy a lamp with integrated LED, most of our lamps are also designed so that the driver can be replaced after its lifespan.
 Therefore, you do not need to replace the entire lamp.